elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 The workers logs are interleaved, and, most importantly, there is no way to see which process each log entry is coming from.
 We will need to address that.

-Our options are:
+Our (non-exclusive) options are:

-- Have a distinct logging configuration for each worker
+1. Have a distinct logging configuration for each worker

 We could do that by automatically adding a suffix depending on the process to the appropriate file appenders configuration.
 Note that this doesn’t solve the problem for the console appender, which is probably a no-go.

-- Add the process info to the log pattern and output it with the log message
+2. Add the process info to the log pattern and output it with the log message

 We could add the process name information to the log messages, and add a new conversion to be able to display it with the pattern layout, such as `%worker` for example.